brandonliu/ros/Coverage/coverage_tv.md

     #> # A tibble: 1 x 2
     #>   coverage_50 coverage_95
     #>         <dbl>       <dbl>
-    #> 1        0.51        0.94
+    #> 1        0.53        0.95

-The 50% uncertainty interval contained the simulation population mean 51% of the time, and the 95% uncertainty interval contained the simulation population mean 94% of the time.
+The 50% uncertainty interval contained the simulation population mean 53% of the time, and the 95% uncertainty interval contained the simulation population mean 95% of the time.

-## Plot
+Coverage of 100 random simulations.

 ``` r
 sims %>%